-For deadlines within a day, we suggest using High priority.
+For deadlines within a few hours, we suggest using High priority.

-For deadlines within 2 - 5 days, we suggest using Medium priority.
+For deadlines within a day, we suggest using Medium priority.

-For deadlines of 5 days and longer, Low priority is probably the best choice.
+For deadlines of 2- 5 days, Low priority is probably the best choice.

 Don’t worry.
-We’ll refund the cost for failed frames caused by our system failure.
+Please contact us and we’ll refund the cost for failed frames caused by our system failure.
 Our tech support will investigate the issue and will help you resolve it.

 We have a team of experts that are online and at your disposal at any time of the day 7 days a week.
-All you need to do is give them a shout through our live chat and ask them about the job that failed.
-They will troubleshoot it for you and assist you through the process.
+All you need to do is reach out through our live chat and ask about the job that failed.
+We will troubleshoot it for you and assist you through the process.